TriPlaneNet: An Encoder for EG3D Inversion

 Recent progress in NeRF-based GANs has introduced a number of approaches for high-resolution and high-fidelity generative modeling of human heads with a possibility for novel view rendering.
 At the same time, one must solve an inverse problem to be able to re-render or modify an existing image or video.
-Despite the success of universal optimization-based methods for 2D GAN inversion, those, applied to 3D GANs, may fail to produce 3D-consistent renderings.
+Despite the success of universal optimization-based methods for 2D GAN inversion, those applied to 3D GANs may fail to extrapolate the result onto the novel view, whereas optimization-based 3D GAN inversion methods are time-consuming and can require at least several minutes per image.
 Fast encoder-based techniques, such as those developed for StyleGAN, may also be less appealing due to the lack of identity preservation.
-In our work, we introduce a real-time method that bridges the gap between the two approaches by directly utilizing the tri-plane representation introduced for EG3D generative model.
+Our work introduces a fast technique that bridges the gap between the two approaches by directly utilizing the tri-plane representation presented for the EG3D generative model.
 In particular, we build upon a feed-forward convolutional encoder for the latent code and extend it with a fully-convolutional predictor of tri-plane numerical offsets.
-As shown in our work, the renderings are similar in quality to optimization-based techniques and significantly outperform the baselines for novel view.
+The renderings are similar in quality to the ones produced by optimization-based techniques and outperform the ones by encoder-based methods.
 As we empirically prove, this is a consequence of directly operating in the tri-plane space, not in the GAN parameter space, while making use of an encoder-based trainable approach.
+Finally, we demonstrate significantly more correct embedding of a face image in 3D than for all the baselines, further strengthened by a \emph{probably symmetric prior} enabled during training.